ginogeorgiev/Unity-Prototyping-Toolkit/docs/index.md

 -  [DoTween](http://dotween.demigiant.com/getstarted.php)

 Some of the Modules:

-- like Events, Variables and RuntimeSets are based on the ScriptableObject Architecture of Ryan Hipple [Repository](https://github.com/roboryantron/Unite2017)
+-  like Events, Variables and RuntimeSets are based on the ScriptableObject Architecture of Ryan Hipple [Repository](https://github.com/roboryantron/Unite2017), [Talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk)
+-  like audio Events from Richard Fine [Repository](https://github.com/richard-fine/scriptable-object-demo), [Talk](https://www.youtube.com/watch?v=6vmRwLYWNRo)
 -  like Pool and Factory are from the unity open Project [Chop Chop](https://github.com/UnityTechnologies/open-project-1)